 Simplify and streamline refers to ING's aim to become a more effective, cost-efficient and agile organisation with the flexibility to respond to fast-changing customer needs and low-cost competitors.
 To support our ambition to evolve into one, scalable, mobile-first digital platform that offers a uniform and superior customer experience we are building a global foundation with the same approach to data, IT infrastructure, and processes.
 This will feature simplified and standardised products and systems and by modular architecture, integrated and scalable IT systems and shared services.
-We also apply one Way of Working (WoW), based on agile principles, across many areas of ING to speed up the pace of innovation and bring new customer solutions to market faster, as well as to enable global collaboration and knowledge sharing.
+We also apply one Way of Working (WoW), based on agile principles, 2019 ING Group Annual Report on Form 20-F across many areas of ING to speed up the pace of innovation and bring new customer solutions to market faster, as well as to enable global collaboration and knowledge sharing.